 Among the takeaways implicit—though not directly stated— in the GAO report was that the revival of Pell grants for incarcerees even on a limited scale appeared to meet a pent-up desire for education and self-betterment among prison populations.

-“Second-Chance”-style programs are now underway in several states and correctional facilities around the country, aimed at providing incarcerees with life skills and counseling while they are still in prison, with the aim of preparing them navigate the often hostile “outside world” when they are finally released.
+“Second-Chance”-style programs are now underway in Texas, as well as several other states and correctional facilities around the country, aimed at providing incarcerees with life skills and counseling while they are still in prison, with the aim of preparing them navigate the often hostile “outside world” when they are finally released.

 GAO cited several research studies showing reductions in recidivism among incarcerees who participated in some form of correctional education—including a 2013 RAND “meta-study” which found that inmates participating in educational programs had 43 percent lower odds of recidivating than non-participants, and 13 percent higher odds of getting a job post-release.